2

 Is McKnight a good place to live?

 McKnight is a good place to live.
-McKnight is considered fairly walkable and bikeable with good transit options.
+McKnight is considered fairly walkable and bikeable with some transit options.
 McKnight has 6 parks for recreational activities.
 It is fairly dense in population with 11.7 people per acre and a median age of 33.
 The average household income is $47,749 which is below the national average.
 College graduates make up 16.1% of residents.
 A majority of residents in McKnight are renters, with 62.4% of residents renting and 37.6% of residents owning their home.
 A local real estate agent serving McKnight can help you decide if this neighborhood is the right one for you.
 Learn more on our McKnight neighborhood guide.

 Is McKnight, MA a safe neighborhood?